The Flight of the Dove

 The Flight of the Dove (El vuelo de la paloma) is a 1989 Spanish comedy film directed by José Luis García Sánchez and written by Rafael Azcona and García Sánchez.
 The cast features Ana Belén, José Sacristán, Juan Luis Galiardo, Juan Echanove, Antonio Resines, Miguel Rellán, Luis Ciges, and Manuel Huete.

 Plot

 Primarily taking place around the Plaza del Conde de Barajas in Madrid, the plot explores the plight of unsatisfied woman Paloma, married to Pepe and harassed by a fan (Juancho).
 Paloma's life is upended upon the arrival of a film set to the plaza where she lives, featuring film star Luis Doncel.

 Production

+García Sánchez and Azcona conceived of the film during factory work hours, and met each morning to develop the script together.
+They incorporated current events such as the 1988 Spanish general strike as they were happening, as these were not part of the original concept.
 The film is a Ion Films, Ames Films, and Lola Films production.

 Release

 The film was presented in the Panorama section of the 39th Berlin International Film Festival in February 1989.
 It was released theatrically in Spain on 15 February 1989.
 A Contracorriente Films re-released a digital copy in 2018.